Glitch752/focMotorController/README.md

 - **FOC**: Field-oriented control, a method of controlling brushless motors that uses current-based feedback to apply torque directly perpendicular to the rotor.
 - **Inverter**: Components that convert DC power to AC power.
 In our case, the circuitry that converts the motor controller's input voltage to phase voltages.
   - **MOSFET**: Metal-Oxide-Semiconductor Field-Effect Transistor; a particular type of transistor that can effectively act as a switch when appropriate signals are applied.
 6 MOSFETs are used for BLDC motor control: one for ground and one for voltage of each phase.
   - **Gate driver / FET driver**: A circuit that controls MOSFETs, providing the necessary voltage while decoupling the microcontroller from the relatively high current draw of switching MOSFETs.
+  - **Half bridge**: A circuit that controls two MOSFETs to switch a phase between voltage and ground.
+Half bridges are used for each phase in BLDC motor control.
 - **Encoder**: A device that measures the position of the rotor relative to the stator.
 Accurate position measurement is crucial for FOC so we know where to apply torque.
   - **Hall effect sensor**: A type of sensor that detects magnetic fields.
   - **Quadrature encoder**: A type of encoder that uses two signals to determine the position of the rotor.
 It can detect both position and direction of rotation.
 Quadrature encoders can use hall sensors, optical sensors, or other methods.